inkVerb/VIP/201/Lesson-09.md

 df -h
 ```

-*Note it listed everything in megabytes and gigabytes, etc*
+*Note it listed everything human-readable (in megabytes and gigabytes, etc)*

 | **6** :$